SyncStudy/.github/profile/README.md

 - **Google Cloud**: For deploying quantum API and API3 Airnode.

-- **API3**: For the price feed for calculating the code in different cryptocurrencies for running the quantum computation.
+- **API3**: For deploying an Airnode to call our quantum API and using the dAPI price feed for calculating the cost in cryptocurrency for running the quantum computation (implementation in the `QuantumOracleV2` smart contract)

 ## Smart Contract: QuantumOracleV1